Apple iPhone 11 deals explained

 That's a full metre deeper than you could comfortably dunk last year's iPhone XR.
 Very useful for users with extremely deep toilets.

 The iPhone 11 screen is an LED model with 326ppi resolution and peak brightness of 625 nits.
-That's high resolution and bright for those not familiar with the measurements.
+That's high resolution and bright, though not as bright as later models, for those not familiar with the measurements.
 The iPhone 11 Pro has an OLED screen, which is even brighter and has better contrast, but the iPhone 11 screen is no slouch.

-Apple is calling this the fastest processor in any phone in the world, and it's not wrong.
-It is absolutely stellar, allowing for operation that's immediate, responsive and smooth..
+When it was released, Apple called this the fastest processor in any phone in the world, and they weren’t wrong.
+It is absolutely stellar, allowing for operation that's immediate, responsive and smooth.
+Of course, a couple of years on, there are newer, faster chips out there.

 How to get a good deal on an iPhone 11